 How Inhalants Work

 Most inhalants are central nervous system (CNS) depressants and act as anesthetics, which means they work by hampering neurotransmitters that cause arousal and excitement, or they increase the activity of neurotransmitters that cause relaxation or drowsiness.
 Nitrates are unique among inhalants.

 Instead of acting as a CNS depressant, they dilate and relax blood vessels which increases blood flow.
 They were originally used to treat angina and chest pain.
 As a onetime legal and now illicit drug, they are often used to enhance sexual experiences because the chemical relaxes smooth muscles and creates a warming sensation.

 According to the National Institute on Drug Abuse (NIDA), animal studies suggest that many inhalants operate in the brain in a way that’s similar to other more mainstream CNS depressants like alcohol and medical anesthetics.
 Other studies show that a chemical called toluene, that’s found in glue, spray paints, and nail polish remover can also activate the brain’s dopamine system.
 This means it may trigger the reward center in the brain, causing psychological addiction in certain cases.

 It’s important to recognize the signs of addiction, especially since inhalants are so accessible for teens.
-Though apart from extreme symptoms and reactions to the chemicals, inhalant addiction can be easy to hide, and a vigilant parent may recognize some of the most common signs.
-As with any drug use, one of thetelltale signs is drug paraphernalia.
+Though apart from extreme symptoms and reactions to the chemicals, inhalant addiction can be easy to hide, but a vigilant parent may recognize some of the most common signs.
+As with any drug use, one of the telltale signs is drug paraphernalia.
 Unfortunately, the items associated with huffing may be everyday household items that include:

 - Aerosol cans